Please enable JavaScript to use CodeHS

 How Machines Learn

-Students will be able to explain the different machine learning approaches and create a classification system using a tree structure.
+Students will be able to explain the different machine learning approaches and modify a program to model how AI can be trained to make predictions.

 Exercises